-JPPRes accepts, in Spanish or English, review articles, articles for educational forum, reviews of book and thesis of pre- or post-grade, original research articles (full length and short communications), letter to editor, and case reports.
+JPPRes accepts, in English or Spanish , systematic review articles, articles for educational forum, reviews of book and thesis of pre- or post-grade, original research articles (full length and short communications), letter to the editor, and case reports.
 Articles concerning all aspects of Pharmacy & Pharmacognosy will be considered.
 Articles of general interest (e.g. methods, therapeutics, medical education, interesting websites, new drug information and commentary on a recent topic) are also welcome.

 Manuscripts in which language is difficult to understand may be returned to the author for revision before scientific review.

 Biochemists, Biotechnologists, Botanists, Chemical Engineers, Clinical Pharmacologists, Medical Scientists, Medicinal Chemists, Natural Product Chemists, Pharmaceutical Scientists, Pharmacologists, Pathologists, Plant Scientists, and Toxicologists, among others.